 #5 FENG KAIXUAN : THE MOST FRENCH

 A performer, photographer and painter, Feng Kaixuan, has been living in France since 2006.
 With her coffee filters transformed in Chinese fan-shaped prints, the artist constructs bridges between traditional and contemporary Chinese art.
 The object of consumption becomes an artwork under the traces of the artist’s china ink, as a subtle question about the sense of art.
-Feng Kaixuan is constantly updating her practice, she recently tried contemporary theater, during a four-act dance spectacle, body painting, calligraphy and performance.
+Feng Kaixuan is constantly updating her practice, she recently tried contemporary theatre, during a four-act dance spectacle, body painting, calligraphy and performance.
 Don’t miss her performances where she does calligraphy by applying ink to a huge canvas using her hair as a brush.